wur-bioinformatics/introduction-to-bioinformatics/week1.md

 These methods rely on statistics to learn a predictive model from a known annotated genome.
 Various forms of ab initio models exist, and whereas implementation details differ, most follow a similar line of reasoning.
 For now, we will stick to a high level description.
 All ab initio models scan through a DNA sequence and at each position give a score for a specific type of annotation.
 In addition, they often take their genomic context into account.
 For example, the probability of a protein-coding annotation on a nucleotide A is high when the next two observed nucleotides are T and G, producing the ATG start-codon methionine.
 In addition, most methods also take the _predicted annotation_ of the genomic context into account.
 For example: the probibility that ATG actually codes for a start codon is much higher if we can predict an in-frame stop codon.
 In eukaryotic genome prediction these models become quite complex because they have to include splice sites in all three reading frames.
 How _exactly_ a model decides what annotation score to give to which nucleotide is part of the model architecture and parameterization.
 In all cases, the model parameters are chosen to accurately reproduce a known genome annotation.
 If sufficient data is used to learn the model parameters, it is assumed that these models can be used to predict annotations on novel genome sequences.
 Like homology-based prediction, this model-based approach works best for closely related organisms.

-:::{Admonition} Note 5: Hidden Markov Models
+:::{admonition} Note 5: Hidden Markov Models
 Several ab initio gene predictors that use the statistical procedure described above, fall in a broader category of models called Hidden Markov Models (HMMs).
 HMMs are designed to model sequence characteristics, and as such they find widespread adoption in bioinformatics.
 Week 2 covers HMMs in greater detail.
 :::

 ### Evidence/prediction integration

 From the previous sections it has now become clear there are several ways of predicting what the genes in a genome look like.
 Since these various approaches almost never agree exactly in their predictions, a final step in genome annotation is evidence and prediction integration.
 Typically a weighted consensus approach is used: each individual source of evidence is given a weight representing how much it should influence the final decision, after which a majority vote decides what the annotation should look like.
 Typically RNA-seq evidence gets a high weight, and various forms of homology evidence can be weighted depending on how closely related they are to the genome of interest.
+%#% The abbreviation RNA-seq is used in this section but not previously attributed to unabbreviated word.
 ### Functional annotation

 So far, all described steps in the genome annotation process have dealt with what genes look like on a structural level.
 To gain biological insight, the next step is to assign functional annotations to the predicted genes.
 This functional annotation step consists of using various sequence alignment and search tools to find sequences with a known function/description and to transfer the information of the known gene to the predicted gene.
 Several databases of high-quality known functions are often used, which are described in more detail in the next section of this chapter.